Crafting your origin story: 7 tips.

 Conclusion: Your story is your brand's heart.

 A well-crafted origin story is the soul of your brand.
 It distinguishes you in a sea of competitors and draws your audience closer, building a foundation of trust and connection.
-To help you reflect on these 7 ideas:
+To help you reflect on these 7 principles:

-Embrace emotional and sensory details
+Emotional and sensory details

-Highlight lessons and values
+Lessons and values